-- review, approve and determine the compensation of our executive officers; - administer our stock and equity incentive plans; - make recommendations to our Board regarding director compensation and the establishment and terms of incentive compensation and equity plans; and - establish and review general policies relating to compensation and benefits of our employees.
+- review, approve and determine the compensation of our executive officers; - administer our stock and equity incentive plans; - make recommendations to our Board regarding director compensation and the establishment and terms of incentive compensation and equity plans; - establish and review general policies relating to compensation and benefits of our employees.

 Our chief executive officer may, from time to time, provide input and recommendation to our Compensation Committee concerning the compensation of our other executive officers.
 Our chief executive officer may also, from to time, attend Compensation Committee meetings, but he is not present during the Committee's deliberations regarding executive officer compensation.
-Our Compensation Committee engaged Compensia, Inc., a nationally recognized independent compensation consultant, to provide information and advice regarding the design, form and amount of our compensation arrangements.
-The consultant does not provide any services to us other than the assistance it provides to the Compensation Committee.
-The consultant reports directly to the Compensation Committee on all work assignments from the Committee.
-The Compensation Committee has assessed the independence of Compensia, Inc. pursuant to SEC rules and concluded that no conflict of interest exists that would prevent Compensia, Inc. from serving as an independent consultant to the Committee.
+In December 2017, our Compensation Committee engaged Compensia, Inc., a nationally recognized independent compensation consultant, to provide information and advice regarding the design, form and amount of our compensation arrangements.
+As a result of this engagement, the Compensation Committee developed a three-year plan for executive cash and equity compensation.
+The consultant did not provide any services to us other than the assistance it provided to the Compensation Committee in December 2017 and during the first quarter of 2018.
+The Compensation Committee did not re-engage Compensia, Inc. during the 2018 fiscal year due to the fact that Compensia's recommendations resulted in a multi-year plan.
+However, Compensation Committee expects to engage Compensia or a similar consulting firm for similar services in the future.
+Compensia reported directly to the Compensation Committee on all work assignments from the Committee.
+The Compensation Committee assessed the independence of Compensia pursuant to SEC rules and concluded that no conflict of interest exists preventing Compensia from serving as an independent consultant to the Committee.
 Our Compensation Committee operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of the Nasdaq Stock Market.
-During the year ended December 31, 2017, our Compensation Committee meet five (5) times and acted by unanimous written consent once.
+During the year ended December 31, 2018, our Compensation Committee met nine (9) times.